miryambathilde/hotel-reservation-app-react/README.md

 # Hotel Reservation App

 Welcome to the Hotel Reservation App!
 This project is a web application designed for managing hotel reservations.
-It provides a user-friendly interface for customers to book rooms, view available amenities, and manage their reservations.
 The app is built using modern web technologies and frameworks.

 ## Dependencies